amatov/AutomatedBlotQuantification/README.md

-####  Western Blot Quantification
-##### The Unity Technologies game engine C# function I wrote does automated quantification of western blots by area segmentation of blots of interest compared to reference blots
+#####  Western Blot Quantification - the Unity Technologies game engine C# function I wrote does automated quantification of western blots by area segmentation of blots of interest compared to reference blots
-#### JBlotQuant
-##### The ImageJ Java plug-in, Nik Mihaylov wrote under my guidance based on the algorithmic steps I designed, does automated quantification of western blots by area segmentation of blots of interest compared to reference blots (see the PNG screenshot)
+##### JBlotQuant - the ImageJ Java plug-in, Nik Mihaylov wrote under my guidance based on the algorithmic steps I designed, does automated quantification of western blots by area segmentation of blots of interest compared to reference blots (see the PNG screenshot)
+### For detailed information, see: https://www.researchgate.net/publication/382593670_Quantitative_Video_Microscopy_in_Medicine